gilzilberfeld/unit-testing-with-ai/tests/C2 Creation/S05 Generate Component Tests/prompt.md

 Implement in a separate file the 2 tests following test cases:

-1. For the TowerComponent create a list of test cases.
-Don't generate code.
+1. Should render the correct number of towers and disks based on props.
 2. Should update the UI after each move (disks move between towers)

 -> Jest test, .ts